Israel, Islamic Jihad reach cease-fire to end 5 days of fighting

 In a reminder of the combustible situation in the occupied West Bank, the Israeli military raided the Balata refugee camp near the northern city of Nablus, sparking a firefight that killed two Palestinians.
 In a separate incident near the northern city of Jenin, Israeli police said they shot and killed a suspected Palestinian assailant who ran toward soldiers wielding a knife.

 Israeli-Palestinian fighting has surged in the West Bank under Israel’s most right-wing government in history.
-Since the start of the year, 111 Palestinians have been killed in the West Bank and east Jerusalem, at least half of them affiliated with militant groups, according to a tally by The Associated Press — the highest death toll in some two decades.
+Since the start of the year, 111 Palestinians have been killed in the West Bank and east Jerusalem, at least half of them affiliated with militant groups, according to a tally by The Associated Press.
 In that time, 20 people have been killed in Palestinian attacks on Israelis.

 The truce could be further tested on Thursday when Israeli nationalists plan their annual “Jerusalem Day” march through the Muslim Quarter of Jerusalem's Old City.
 The march, meant to celebrate Israel's capture of the Old City and its Jewish holy sites in 1967, is a frequent source of friction and helped spark and 11-day war with Hamas in 2021.

-On Saturday, Palestinians ventured out to assess the damage wrought by Israeli warplanes and salvage whatever they could.
-One man carefully pulled documents out from under the rubble.
-Another carried away a mattress.
+On Saturday, Palestinians in Gaza ventured out to assess the damage wrought by Israeli warplanes and salvage whatever they could from four destroyed homes in a densely populated neighborhood.
+Residents denied the army's claims that it had attacked Islamic Jihad targets.

-Four homes in densely populated residential neighborhoods were reduced to dust in the pre-dawn attacks.
-The Israeli military alleged the targeted homes belonged to or were used by Islamic Jihad militants.
-The residents denied the army's claims and said they had no idea why their homes were targeted.

 “We have no rocket launching pads at all.
 This is a residential area,” said Awni Obaid, beside the debris of what was his three-story house in the central town of Deir al-Balah.